marnixcox/logicapp-ai-agent/README.md

 ### How to get started

-1. Install Visual Studio Code with Azure Logic Apps (Standard) and Azure Functions extensions
+1. Install Visual Studio Code with Azure Logic Apps (Standard) extensions
 1. Create a new folder and switch to it in the Terminal tab
 1. Run `azd auth login`
 1. Run `azd init -t https://github.com/marnixcox/logicapp-ai-agent`